BruceEckel/ClarifyingConcurrency/What are Effects.md

 ```

 What we would really like to use for `Result` is an enumeration, but unfortunately Python's `Enum` is fairly limited: it creates a single immutable object.
 We need to dynamically create a `Result` for each call to `fallible()`, and we can't do that with Python's `Enum` (Rust's enumerations are complete, and allow this).
 So instead, we create a `dataclass` where the values default to `None`, but keep in mind this is a substitute for a full-fledged enumeration feature.

-Notes:
-1. You can change the world or observe the world, or do both.
-2. Effects change and observe the world